clearlinux/telemetrics-client/src/probes/README.md

 * pstoreprobe: probe to collect messages left on pstore filesystem.

-* pythonprobe: a probe that monitors Python generated traceback files.

 * telem-record-gen: this is a "general-purpose probe" for sending custom records on-the-fly.
 This tool can be used stand alone or as a part of a script to implement a probe.